Japan in February: Weather, Festivals, and Travel Tips

 The city experiences around 7 rainy days and 19 sunny days during the month.

-If you’re in Kyoto in February, be sure to check out the plum blossoms at Kitano Tenmangu Shrine or Kitanotenmangu Shrine.
+If you’re in Kyoto in February, check out the plum blossoms at Kitano Tenmangu Shrine or Kitanotenmangu Shrine.

 Hiroshima